Skip to content

 The bridge polls the PostgreSQL change log and publishes to NATS, enabling gradual migration from LISTEN/NOTIFY to NATS without application changes.

-FraiseQL exposes the following Prometheus metrics for the NATS integration:
+FraiseQL exposes the following Prometheus metrics for the observer system, including the NATS transport:

 Check NATS connection status via the health endpoint: